-Number of unduplicated persons receiving child care referral services provided by child care resource and referral agency - 16,127;
+Number of unduplicated persons receiving child care referral services provided by child care resource and referral agency - 1,796;

-Number of unduplicated persons finding child care because of child referral services provided by child care resource and referral agency - 975.
-Number represents those individuals who responded to follow-up calls and emails; and
+Number of unduplicated persons finding child care because of child referral services provided by child care resource and referral agency - 1,088, Number represents those individuals who responded to follow-up calls and emails; and

-Number of referrals to other types of resources or services needed provided by child care resource and referral agency - 20,876.
+Number of referrals to other types of resources or services needed provided by child care resource and referral agency - 627.
+Note the corrected FFY 2023 count should be 1,079.